neilmayhew/RepoExplorer/README.md

 ### Building from source on any platform

 First you need some basic Haskell development tools installed.
-The easiest way to do this is to install the [Haskell Platform](https://www.haskell.org/platform/) for your OS.
-Note that on **Linux** you should use the Generic installer since the distro package may be too old, or may not exist.
-Also, you'll need to install `libgmp-dev` before running the Generic installer.
+The easiest way to do this is to install [ghcup](https://www.haskell.org/ghcup/).

 To build the dependent Haskell libraries, you'll need various C/C++ tools and libraries that they use.
 On **Mac**, they're all included with the command-line development tools.
 On **Debian/Ubuntu**, they can be installed with: